 9. Customization and Integration

-These are two key features of a workflow app that helps businesses tailor the app to suit their specific business needs and integrate it with other tools and systems.
+These are two key features of a workflow app that help businesses tailor the app to suit their specific business needs and integrate it with other tools and systems.
 Customization offers to configure the app to fit their unique processes and requirements.
 This can include custom fields, workflows, forms, and reports.
-With customization in place, users can create workflows that reflect their business process needs and automate tasks that ate unique to their organization.
+With customization in place, users can create workflows that reflect their business process needs and automate tasks that are unique to their organization.

 Integration features, on the other hand, allow users to connect their workflow app with different tools and systems that they use, such as project management software, customer relationship management (CRM), and accounting software.
 Integrating a workflow app with other systems can significantly benefit a business.
 It can help to streamline processes by automating data exchange between different tools and applications.
 By doing so, it reduces the need for manual data entry, which can save time and reduce errors.
 Additionally, integration can ensure consistency across multiple systems, as data is synchronized and updated in real-time across all connected systems.
 Overall, integrating a workflow app with other systems can result in improved efficiency and better productivity for the business.